Skip to Content

 Where to Stop on Your Austin to Fredericksburg Road Trip

-As we mentioned above, the drive from Austin to Fredericksburg is one of the most scenic drives and full of great places to stop.
+As we mentioned above, the drive from Austin to Fredericksburg is one of the most scenic drives and is full of great places to stop.
 This makes the distance between these two cities seem even shorter.

 Dripping Springs

-If you want to stay close to the route, then check out the cute Mercer Street in Dripping Springs on this stop.
-Mercer Street is located a block off of Highway 290 and is full historic buildings housing cute boutique shops.
+If you want to stay close to the route, check out the cute Mercer Street in Dripping Springs at this stop.

-If you want to spend more time in Dripping Springs, then you can check out the many Hill Country wineries and distilleries in the area.
-Some of our favorites include Dripping Springs Distilling, Deep Eddy Vodka, Duchman Family Winery, and Fall Creek Vineyards.
+If you want to spend more time in Dripping Springs, you can check out the many Hill Country wineries and distilleries.

 Pedernales Falls State Park

-A visit to Pedernales Falls State Park is a must on your drive from Austin to Fredericksburg.
+Visiting Pedernales Falls State Park is a must on your drive from Austin to Fredericksburg.
 This is a Texas favorite as it is one of the Texas state parks near San Antonio and Austin!

 Johnson City